xrazis/haris.razis.com/content/posts/cappadocia.md

 # Introduction

-We had been planning a trip to Cappadocia for months, Yiannoula and I started drafting a route from early 2024.
+We had been daydreaming a trip to Cappadocia for months, Yiannoula and I started drafting a route from early 2024.
 When Christos and I were doing part of the [Balkan TET](/posts/balkan-tet/), we would spend our evenings planning Cappadocia.
 Funny to say the least.
 We didn't know where we would spend the night, but apparently, we were concerned about how many luggage liters would be suitable for two up all the way to Cappadocia.
 Cilia would be Christos pillion—she needed